Njuelle/how-to-dashboard/part2.md

 Select the visualization we just created and it will be added to our dashboard!

-There you have it, we now have a dashboard with a beautiful graph showing motion activity over time as captured by our IoT device!
+There you have it, we now have a dashboard with a beautiful graph showing motion activity over time as captured by our multi-sensor IoT device!

 Kibana lets you share your dashboard, just copy the URL and send it to your motion detection groupies or add it to your webpage in an iframe.

 Feel free to play around with the data to add other wild graphs to the dashboard :-)